 A valid driver’s licence and access to an automobile is required for most practica.

 Students must register for seminars and practica on their assigned campus as practica will be done in that region; students are not guaranteed the practicum of their choice.

 Students wanting a certain type of practicum may be required to do a block practicum in May and June (six to eight weeks full-time).
 Students currently working in the field may be able to challenge part of the practicum.
-See the program director for more information.
+See the Program Advisor for more information.
 Students can enhance their certificate by completing continuing studies courses in sign language, computer skills, food safety, and other relevant support skills.